emilyriehl/yoneda/src/simplicial-hott/12-cocartesian.rzk.md

 These formalizations capture cocartesian families as treated in BW23.

-The goal, for now, is not to give a general structural account as in the paper but ratger to provide the definitions and results that are necessary to prove the cocartesian Yoneda Lemma.
+The goal, for now, is not to give a general structural account as in the paper but rather to provide the definitions and results that are necessary to prove the cocartesian Yoneda Lemma.

 This is a literate `rzk` file: